-DMZ Gateway is a multi-platform solution that works in conjunction with the EFT™ platform and/or Mail Express to create a multi-layered security solution for data storage and retrieval, authentication, and firewall traversal.
-Using a two-way connection originating inside EFT/Mail Express, the DMZ Gateway acts as a communication proxy to process requests that replaces inherently insecure inbound connections from the Demilitarized Zone (DMZ) to your network.
+DMZ Gateway® is a multi-platform solution that works in conjunction with the Enhanced File Transfer™ (EFT) platform and/or Mail Express to create a multi-layered security solution for data storage and retrieval, authentication, and firewall traversal.
+Using a two-way connection originating inside EFT and/or Mail Express, the DMZ Gateway acts as a communication proxy that replaces inherently insecure inbound connections from the Demilitarized Zone (DMZ) to your network.

 - Facilitates compliance with mandates such as PCI DSS requirement §1.3.7 that forbid storage of sensitive data in the demilitarized zone (DMZ).

 - Eliminates the need for file encryption, store-and-forward systems, or polling for changes to secure data in the DMZ.

 - Eliminates the need for a file transfer system in the DMZ or for exposing any part of your network to the DMZ, such as AD services for user authentication or SQL services for auditing.